 The passenger rights groups are hailing Babbitt's pronouncement as a step forward and they argue that the FAA ought to completely remove the word "customer" from its lexicon.
 They're right.
 The FAA can certainly try to run itself as efficiently as the best businesses do, but it shouldn't pretend to have a customer relationship with the entities it regulates.
 The very use of the word contaminates the relationship for, as we all know, the customer is supposed to be always right.

 One thing the passenger groups want the FAA to regulate is the airlines' propensity to keep passengers trapped in a jet for hours on end because of weather delays or gate unavailability.
 There have been a handful of highly publicized incidents, the most recent of which occurred in Rochester, Minnesota in August.
 A Continental RJ was diverted due to weather and 47 passengers were held in the airplane for six hours because no one was available from the TSA to clear them into the terminal.
-The lavs backed up, there was no water or food
+The lavs backed up, there was no water or food…you know the deal.

 In that particular incident, I don't quite understand why the crew didn't simply declare an emergency to get those people off the airplane.
 Or, failing that, get on the phone with dispatch and not get off until something was done, even if it took a call to the airline's CEO who, I am quite sure, would have fixed the problem forthwith, for the PR value alone.
 My guess is that airlines have gotten more savvy in avoiding these incidents, but the Rochester case shows they're not avoiding them entirely.